typestack/class-transformer/README.md

 }
 ```

-Now `password` property will be excluded only during `classToPlain` operation.
+Now `password` property will be excluded only during `instanceToPlain` operation.
 Vice versa, use the `toClassOnly` option.

 ## Skipping all properties of the class(#table-of-contents)